Brad Templeton: rec.humor.funny and USENET

 Templeton played an active role over the life of Usenet, including the development of software tools for it.
 His most notable activities involved the creation and moderation of the newsgroup "rec.humor.funny", a moderated newsgroup devoted to comedy.
 USENET statistics reported by Brian Reid reported rec.humor.funny as the most widely read online publication starting in 1989, continuing in that position into the mid-1990s, with an estimated 440,000 readers.

-Software career

-Templeton began as the first employee of VisiCorp (then called Personal Software Inc.) the first PC applications software company, where he published several games and tools and assisted on Visicalc the first spreadsheet and personal computing productivity tool.
-He also developed the IBM-PC version of the VisiPlot companion before release of the PC.
-He was CEO and Founder of Looking Glass Software Ltd. in Ontario.
-His software specialty has been languages, tools and spreadsheets, as well as software for USENET.

 e-Books

 Templeton was editor and publisher for ClariNet's Hugo and Nebula Anthology 1993, one of the largest early commercial e-Book projects.
 It offered 5 full novels still in hardback release, along with a wide array of short fiction and multimedia.
 In later years, it has become the norm for the administrators of the Hugo Award to produce an annual digital anthology of award nominees.

 This was an adjunct of the "Library of Tomorrow" project, which offered a full library of fiction on an "all you can read" subscription basis.
-The library failed, but presaged many similar attempts to sell online content by subscription.

 Foresight Institute

-Since 2004, Templeton has been a board member of the Foresight Institute, one of the oldest futurist organizations and the leading one in the field of nanotechnology.
+Since 2004, Templeton has been a board member of the Foresight Institute.